No Life Code – Maldoror’s Metamorphosis

 Helloween - Helloween - 80%

-Self-titled album by German power metal legends Helloween is perhaps the most anticipated metal release of 2021.
+The self-titled album by German power metal legends Helloween is perhaps the most anticipated metal release of 2021.
 And rightfully so.
-In order to understand the magnitude of this release we’ll start off by trying to explain what this band has been through in course of their almost four decades long career.
+In order to understand the magnitude of this release, we’ll start off by trying to explain what this band has been through in the course of their almost four decades long career.
 Describing it might be an overwhelming task in itself, but then just think about actually going through all that.

-Handling vocals and guitars proved to be bit of a great task for Hansen and band decided to enlist a singer in form of local 18-year old Michael Kiske.
-With him the band released genre defining two-part saga Keeper of the Seven Keys part I and part II, which also served as band’s major breakthrough.
+Handling vocals and guitars proved to be a bit of a great task for Hansen, and the band decided to enlist a singer in the form of local 18-year-old Michael Kiske.
+With him, the band released genre defining two-part saga Keeper of the Seven Keys part I and part II, which also served as the band’s major breakthrough.

-Shortly after, Hansen left the band and formed Gamma Ray where he once again handled vocals and guitars.
+Shortly after, Hansen left the band and formed Gamma Ray, where he once again handled vocals and guitars.
 He was replaced by Roland Grapow, and with that line-up the band released Pink Bubbles Go Ape and Chameleon, both of which failed commercially and critically.
-At the time especially Chameleon, caused harm from fans due to it mellow and anything but heavy nature.
-The album however, included number of very strong songs, that have aged very well as did the very good production by Keeper…, producer Tommy Hansen.
+At the time, especially Chameleon, caused harm from fans due to it mellow and anything but heavy nature.
+The album, however, included a number of very strong songs, that have aged very well as did the very good production by Keeper…, producer Tommy Hansen.

-The new Helloween lineup released four rather solid albums focusing on band’s heavy metal roots., with especially Master of the Rings and Time of The Oath, standing tall.
-This era of the band also exhibited the strong song-writing qualities form the Kusch and Grapow, but by 2000 the two were dismissed, allegedly due to their focus on their new side-project band Masterplan.
+The new Helloween lineup released four rather solid albums focusing on the band’s heavy metal roots., with, especially Master of the Rings and Time of The Oath, standing tall.
+This era of the band also exhibited the strong songwriting qualities from Kusch and Grapow, but by 2000 the two were dismissed, allegedly due to their focus on their new side-project band Masterplan.
 The two have since continued releasing music with Masterpan until Kusch’s departure in 2006.
-To this day Grapow still releases Masterplan music with a revolving door of musicians.
+To this day, Grapow still releases Masterplan music with a revolving door of musicians.

-At the same time Kiske’s solo career which was marked by softer poppier approach has proven to lack success or acclaim and he was slowly getting back into metal world, resulting in forming of Unisonic, in which he joined forces with Kai Hansen.
+At the same time Kiske’s solo career which was marked by softer poppier approach has proven to lack success or acclaim, and he was slowly getting back into the metal world, resulting in the forming of Unisonic, in which he joined forces with Kai Hansen.
 This further ignited the demand and rumours of reunion of some sort.

 Still the band, now fronted by Kiske, Deris and Hansen and featuring three guitarists managed to make a rather strong figure on their tour which also took them Copenhell festival in 2019, where they played one hell of a show.

-Looking at all this it seems that band has not taken the advantage of all the aspects, which were basically grounds for this reunion.
+Looking at all this, it seems that the band has not taken the advantage of all the aspects, which were basically grounds for this reunion.

 Nevertheless, there is plenty to be excited about on this new album, so let’s dig in into this epic release.